feathersjs/docs/08_authentication.md

 At some point, you are probably going to put information in your databases that you want to keep private.
 You'll need to implement `authentication` to verify the identity of your users, and `authorization` to control access to resources.

-The two most common ways of implementing Adding authentication to your server API
+There are two methods of putting server-side authentication into practice: Cookie-based and Token-based.